ArikReuter/TopicGPT/README.md

 These subtopics were inferred from the words provided and the descriptions of the topics in the corpus used for topic modeling.

 ```
-Based on those results we decide to not actually split the topic into 5 subtopics but rather just 3 - One on "religious faith", one on "atheism" and one on "ethics and philisophy".
+Based on those results we decide to not actually split the topic into 5 subtopics but rather just 3 - One on "religious faith", one on "atheism" and one on "ethics and philosophy".
 We also want to actually make those changes to the existing topics, so we tell TopicGPT to do the changes inplace.

 ```python